 In three seasons, archaeologists have discovered an impressive 53 shipwrecks and one submerged settlement in this survey.
 The Fourni Channel is the safest of three north-south sailing routes in the eastern Aegean Sea, resulting in a large volume of traffic passing the archipelago.
 This year, they will undertake 3D mapping of each site, artifact collection, and multibeam remote sensing.
 INA is delighted to lend support to this important project!
 Learn more here: Fourni Underwater Survey.

-Underwater Archaeology of Roman Kaukana (Sicily)
+Underwater Archaeology of Roman Kaukana (Italy)

 Massimo Capulli (University of Udine)